DaGeRe/peass-ci-jenkins-examples/README.md

 This will execute a build on a Jenkins server running inside a Docker container.

 * Move to folder *buildOnController*.
 * Execute *../common/scripts/buildPeassAndPeassCI.sh* or *../common/scripts/buildPeassAndPeassCI.sh develop* respectively.
 * Execute *buildOnController.sh*.
 After that, a Docker container named *jenkins_controller* is running.

-* After Jenkins is fully started (means http://localhost:8080 can be loaded), you can log in.

-* You will see, that a pipeline-project named *buildOnController* is configured and a build is already running.

-* If the build is finished, you can check its dashboard.
+After Jenkins is fully started (means http://localhost:8080 can be loaded), you can log in.
+You will see, that a pipeline-project named *buildOnController* is configured and a build is already running.
+If the build is finished, you can check its dashboard.
 You will find informations about performance changes and their possibly causes.
 * You can run *checkResults.sh* afterwards, to check if measurement-results are as expected.

-* Running *buildWaitCheckResults.sh* will run all the above steps.
+If you want to run every step at once, running *buildWaitCheckResults.sh* will run all the above steps.
 So instead of running each single step on its own, you can also execute *buildWaitCheckResults.sh*.

-* Clean the workspace of Jenkins controller using *cleanControllerWorkspace.sh*.
+If you want to re-run, clean the workspace of Jenkins controller using *cleanControllerWorkspace.sh*.

 ### Build testproject in an agent automatically started by Jenkins controller